anhquan99/markdown/Technical/Database/SQL/SQL.md

 - Check: Verifies that all values in the field satisfy a condition
 - Default: automatically assigns a default value if no value has been specified for the field
 - Unique
-- Index: Indexes a field providing faster retrieval of records.
+- Index: Indexes a field, providing faster retrieval of records.
 - Primary key
 - Foreign key
 # Join